CyVerse-learning-materials/kallisto_tutorial/step2.rst

   1. If necessary, login to the CyVerse |discovery_enviornment|.

-  2. In the App panel, open the **Kallisto v.0.43.1** app or click this link:
+  2. In the App panel, open the **Kallisto v.0.43.1** app or click this
+     link:
      |kallisto app|

-  3. Name your analysis, and if desired enter comments.
-In the App's 'Input' step under 'The transcript fasta file supplied (fasta or gzipped)' browse to and select the transcriptome imported in the previous section.
+  3. Name your analysis, and if desired enter comments and click 'Next.'
+In the App's 'Input' section under 'The transcript fasta file supplied (fasta or gzipped)' browse to and select the transcriptome imported in the previous section.

   4. Under Paired of single end choose the format used in your sequencing.

      .. admonition:: Sample data